ashutoshvarma/RAI_UMA_Challenge/README.md

 **Why don't just read `redemptionRate` from `OracleRelayer` ?**

-Problem is that we need timestamp for price also to calculate TWAP, reading the value from contract will not give us timestamp of price.
+Problem is that we need timestamp for a given price also inorder to calculate correct TWAP, reading the value from contract will not give us timestamp of price.

-#### Code & Tests
+### Code & Tests
 The full implementation of price feed with unit tests is contained in UMA protocol repo's fork. https://github.com/ashutoshvarma/protocol